Panen-Mania/PaMan_api/readme.md

 This project is a robust backend API designed to power **Panen Mania** e-commerce platform.
 It provides a comprehensive set of endpoints for managing users, products, orders, and other essential e-commerce functionalities.
 The API prioritizes security, scalability, and maintainability, making it a solid foundation for building a thriving online store.

-# Disclaimer
+# ❗ Disclaimer

-This project was built on CommonJS, therefore more
+This project was **built on CommonJS**, therefore it might not compatible with some latest version of package.

 ## 🚀 Key Features